 A Holiday Favorite:

 Back in November 2012, I was inspired to create my own version of the Pumpkin Pie Martini after indulging in the Pumpkin Martini by Scotty’s Brewhouse here in Indy.
-Since I just adore pumpkin anything, I splurged and veered off my diet to partake in this seasonal cocktail to welcome autumn and the winter holidays.
+Since I just adore pumpkin anything, I splurged to partake in this seasonal cocktail to welcome autumn and the winter holidays.

-For my version of the Pumpkin Pie Martini, I knew right away that I would be using bourbon—and, not just any ol’ bourbon, but my favorite, Blanton’s® Original Single Barrel Bourbon.
-(Confession: Ever since living in Lexington, KY early in my marriage due to The Big Lug’s project there, and falling in love with Blanton’s, I am always finding ways to incorporate bourbon into my baking, cooking and cocktail recipes.
-Hey, the girl can’t help it!)
+For our version of the Pumpkin Pie Martini, I knew right away that I would be using bourbon—and, not just any ol’ bourbon, but my favorite, Blanton’s® Original Single Barrel Bourbon.
+(Confession: Having once lived in Lexington, KY early in my marriage, and falling in love with Blanton’s, I am always finding ways to incorporate bourbon into my baking, cooking and cocktail recipes.)
 To make the cocktail especially creamy and flavorful like classic pumpkin pie, I opted to include both Bailey’s® Irish Cream and half & half cream.
 Suddenly, the concoction started to form in my mind.
 I could already taste it…creamy, spicy pumpkin pie in a cocktail glass.
 Dreamy.

 The next step was to incorporate sweetened pumpkin purée with spices typically found in traditional pumpkin pie.
 Wearing my baker’s hat, I immediately considered creating simple syrup made with brown sugar and infused with spices to whisk into the pumpkin purée.
-Surprisingly, the simple syrup/purée came together rather easily.
-Aiming for 8 ounces of the simple syrup/purée made sense to me—thus, making it worth the effort to prepare in advance while also making it easy to calculate for larger batches to serve a crowd.
-As for how much of the pumpkin spice simple syrup/purée to use per cocktail, 1 ounce (2 tablespoons) worked perfectly.
-The recipe yields enough pumpkin spice simple syrup/purée to make eight (8) Pumpkin Pie Martini Cocktails.
+Surprisingly, the simple syrup came together rather easily.
+Aiming for 8 ounces (240 ml) of the simple syrup made sense to me—thus, making it worth the effort to prepare in advance while also making it easy to calculate for larger batches to serve a crowd.
+As for how much of the pumpkin spice simple syrup to use per cocktail, 1 ounce (2 tablespoons or 30 ml) worked perfectly.
+The recipe yields enough pumpkin spice simple syrup to make eight (8) Pumpkin Pie Martini Cocktails.

 - Pinch freshly ground nutmeg